bump-sh/docs/src/_help/specification-support/openapi-support/name-and-sort-resources.md

 You may have noticed in the above API Contract that there are two different `tags`: `all pets` and `single pet`.
 If you choose option `Group by tag`, Bump.sh will use these `tags` to group, name and sort the operations.

- Here is our [Petstore live example](https://bump.sh/hub/examples/doc/petstore-grouped-by-tags), based on the OpenAPI specification, with option `Group by tag` :
+ Here is our [Petstore live example](https://bump.sh/hub/examples/doc/petstore-grouped-by-tags), based on the OpenAPI specification, with option `Group by tag`:

 ![Group Petstore operations by tag](/images/help/group-by-tags-dark.png)

-> If first level field `tags` are present at the [root of your OpenAPI document object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3#openapi-object), Bump.sh will use `Group by tags` as a default documentation generation behaviour.
+> If first level field `tags` are present at the [root of your OpenAPI document object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#openapi-object), Bump.sh will use `Group by tags` as a default documentation generation behaviour.
-{. :info}
+{: .info}

 Having this first level field `tags` allows you to override how your `endpoints` are ordered.
 Take the following API Contract sample: